acomaviation/aerobid-legal-docs/privacy_policy.md

 updatedAt: 2023-01-03T00:00:00.991Z
 ---

+**PLEASE READ THE TERMS OF THIS POLICY CAREFULLY BEFORE USING THE PLATFORM**

 ### Introduction

 Welcome to ACOM Aviation Ltd’s privacy policy.
 This privacy policy relates to our online platform Aero.Bid (**our Platform**).